GamerNerd-i/CMSI-1010_Recitation-Examples/Week-07/Terminal.md

 ### File Management

 Creating files is great, but still not enough.
-Here are our last two terminal commands, and they're exactly what we're missing for your usual file management system.
+Here are our last two shell commands, and they're exactly what we're missing for your usual file management system.

 #### `mv` - Move File or Directory